 A. He was free if he repaid the money his master paid for him.
 (It’s ironic because slaves did not possess any money.)

 B. He was free if his master voluntarily decided to set him free.
 (Also known as “Manumission”).
 Slave owners rarely released their slaves unless they were old and too weak to work anymore.
 Such slaves when freed, often died in the street due to starvation or sickness.

 C. A slave was free to go if someone else bought him his freedom by paying the owner.
 This was known as “the act of redeeming”.
-Unfortunately though people rarely wanted to pay for some one else’s freedom.
+Unfortunately, people rarely wanted to pay for someone else’s freedom.
 Sometimes the act of redemption was carried out with other ulterior motives in mind, which landed the slave in worse situations.

 Then the man and his wife heard the sound of the LORD God moving about in the orchard at the breezy time of the day, and they hid from the LORD God among the trees of the orchard.
 (Genesis 3:8 – NET)

 Religion teaches anyone can go to heaven if they are good.
-But being good is like the slave who wish to buy his freedom.
+But being good is like the slave who wishes to buy his freedom.
 He can only wish because he doesn’t have money to do so.
-Likewise the price of redemption is so high, acts of righteousness are not enough.
+Likewise, the price of redemption is so high, that acts of righteousness are not enough.
 Therefore good works can’t redeem us either.